FillyLumi/PlugDjButBad/README.md

 - Built-in YouTube search that surfaces likely matches with thumbnails, titles, and durations so you can queue videos without copying IDs
 - Shared queue for upcoming tracks so the current song finishes before the next one begins
+- Late arrivals automatically receive the current track, playback position, and upcoming queue so they stay in sync without manual refreshes
 - Moderator roster with individual keys so trusted friends can skip, reorder, or remove queued songs
 - Live updates for everyone currently connected using [ntfy](https://ntfy.sh)
 - Presence list so you can see who else is currently tuned in